Come rain, shine, pandemic or crippling recession, California voters can always count on one thing: a very long, very complicated ballot.

 - Determining the makeup of the Legislature, now controlled by a gigamajority of Democrats.

 - Either affirming the sweeping gains Democrats made in California’s congressional delegation, or driving back 2018’s “blue wave.”

+If you have questions about how to register and/or vote, we're answering them below.
 Confused about what’s at stake, which races to watch, how to vote during a pandemic or why you’re yet again voting on kidney dialysis?
 Consider this guide your one-stop-shop.